WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Application/Methods/getDossiersForItem.md

 ## Description

-The `getDossierForItem()` method performs a query on the Studio or Enterprise Server to retrieve all Dossier IDs of which the object is part of.
+The `getDossierForItem()` method performs a query on the Studio Server to retrieve all Dossier IDs of which the object is part of.

 ## Examples